F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 	*Note you must use firefox for the hackazon application because only it is proxied to Burp*

 3. In firefox go to the right hand side icon and select "Preferences".
-Then select Advanced and Settings under connection.

 |